nu-wireless/docs/docs/lab.md

 - Suspend lab access for up to a week for major offences or during investigations.

-Full access revocation may only be administered though a majority vote at an officer board meeting.
+Full access revocation may only be administered through a majority vote at an officer board meeting.

 If your lab access was revoked, you may be deemed ineligible for lab access in the future based on the discretion of the officer board.